 Undergraduate Research in English

-Mentored Undergraduate Research is work done by an undergraduate student under close faculty mentorship that models the activities of professionals in the faculty mentor's discipline.
-For all disciplines, the research/creative process comprises both the analysis of past work and the creation of original material. ---CUR
+Mentored undergraduate research is work done by an undergraduate student under close faculty mentorship that models the activities of professionals in the faculty mentor's discipline.
+For all disciplines, the research/creative process comprises both the analysis of past work and the creation of original material.

 What does that mean for English?